mckennapsean/dissertation/content/01-intro.md

 **decisions** that are made by a visualization designer, like guidelines that are established through evaluating a system.
 No previous work exists that connects all three of these aspects and describes the interplay between them for visualization design.
-By simplifying terminology and laying out specific steps, a new visualization process framework could help novices learn about the process and conduct it more effectively.
+By simplifying terminology and laying out example steps, a new visualization process framework could help novices learn about the process and conduct it more effectively.